Quran translations: Latin

-Bertrandon de la Broquière giving a Latin translation of the Qur'an to Philip the Bold (detail).
+Bertrandon de la Broquière giving a Latin translation of the Qur'an to Philip the Good (detail).
 Illustration (folio 152v) by Jean Le Tavernier from BnF, MS fr.
 9087, made in Lille in 1455.

 Robertus Ketenensis produced the first Latin translation of the Qur'an in 1143 entitled Lex Mahumet pseudoprophete ("The law of Mahomet the pseudo prophet").
 The translation was made at the behest of Peter the Venerable, abbot of Cluny, and currently exists in the Bibliothèque de l'Arsenal in Paris.
 Ketenensis' work was republished in 1543 in three editions by Theodore Bibliander at Basel.
 All editions contained a preface by Martin Luther.
 Many later European translations of the Qur'an merely translated Ketenensis' Latin version into their own language, as opposed to translating the Qur'an directly from Arabic.

 In the early thirteenth century, Mark of Toledo made another, more literal, translation into Latin, which survives in several manuscripts.
 In the fifteenth century, Juan of Segovia produced another translation in collaboration with the Mudejar writer, Isa of Segovia.
 Only the prologue survives.
 In the sixteenth century, Juan Gabriel Terrolensis aided Cardenal Eguida da Viterbo in another translation into Latin.
 In the early seventeenth century, another translation was made, attributed to Cyril Lucaris.